 A novel worth writing should hold you to ransom. – Richard Skinner I’ve only just started reading Skinner’s Writing A Novel, but this particular quote really resonates with me.

 Josh Malerman’s Bird Box is a wonderfully crafted tale of modern-day survival against a deadly mysterious force of evil, woven with dread and the fear of the unknown from the get-go.
 I can honestly say it has been one of the most enjoyable reads for me this year so far.
-Whilst I’m not typically a fan of the horror or psychological thriller genres generally, I found myself enveloped in the adventure, eager to find out what would happen next.
+Whilst I’m not typically aContinue reading “Bird Box is a “Dreadfully” Good Read”

 As the daily stresses and strains of our everyday lives nibble away at our sanity, it is important to take stock, to step back if for a moment, and refocus.
 It is all too easy to become enveloped, too wrapped up in whatever eats away at us.
-It’s also very common to take these challenges home with us, either venting our frustrations to our partners and friends or keeping our minds racing as we lie awake at night.
-(Both I’ve been guilty of at times.)
+It’s also very common to take these challengesContinue reading “Keeping Calm in a World of Chaos”